rom-rb/rom-rb.org/source/5.0/learn/sql/associations.html.md

 end
 ```

+^INFO
-> All association types support this option
+All association types support this option.
+^

 ## Learn more